-The Island Collaborative is proposed as an approach to address needs and possibilities that can lead to a better, more resilient future for La Pointe.
+The Island Collaborative (Page 28) is proposed as an approach to address needs and possibilities that can lead to a better, more resilient future for La Pointe.
 A similar approach is necessary to preserve and maintain what is valuable now.

-One part of addressing this is the succession and retention planning described elsewhere in this document.
-Another part is for the Town to take a more hands-on approach and to establish more intentional relationships with organizations and individuals who are key links in the community.
+One part is addressing this is the kind of succession and retention planning described elsewhere in this Plan.
+Another part is for the Town to take a hands-on approach and to establish more intentional relationships with organizations and individuals who are key links in the community.
 With some, it simply may require an occasional phone call or email to stay in touch and stay informed.
-With others, it may require practical agreements, regular communication and meetings, or even formal memos of understanding.
+With others, it may require regular communication and meetings, or even formal agreements or memos of understanding.